Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Stainless steel pots and pans are durable, corrosion-resistant, and heats quickly and evenly.
 High-quality stainless steel cookware is non-reactive, so the only flavors you experience are the ones added to your food.

-If used and cleaned correctly, stainless steel will not stain or rust.
+If used and cleaned correctly, your stainless steel pans will not stain or rust.
 Steel wool and steel brushes should not be used on stainless steel cookware.
 Tiny particles can remain on the surface of the cooking vessel and will eventually stain and rust the stainless steel.

 Stainless steel is versatile in that it can be used on all types of conventional stoves and cooktops and to make a wide variety of dishes.
 There are still some companies that manufacture stainless steel cookware sets in the USA.